jamesmontalvo3/ExtensionLoader/README.md

-# Extman -- working title for new extension manager
+# ExtensionLoader

-Making managing extensions more better.
+Binding MediaWiki extension source and version to `LocalSettings.php`.